 Sr Sophie de Jésus Founder of ACAY Missions has received a Knight in the National Order of Merit award from the French government for her educative work for the Filipino youth.

 ACAY France began in Marseille to bring back from the Philippines the expertise and experience of helping the youth at risk in France.

 2017 | Sr. Sophie received the Knight of the French Legion of Honor award

 Sister Sophie of Jesus ACAY Missions Philippines founder has been awarded as Knight of the French Legion of Honor by the French government.

-One of our partners AMADE asked us if we would be willing to coach one of their partners in Africa, in Congo. • This time this is the design and educative strategies of the School of Life program which was shared with this NGO taking care of young girls accused as “witches” in the African context.
+One of our partners, AMADE asked us if we would be willing to coach one of their partners in Africa, in Congo.
+A small team of sisters and staff of the School of Life program went to share the educative strategies and pedagogical approaches with an NGO taking care of young girls accused as “witches” in the African context.